 2. Harvesting Area Classification It is a statutory requirement [Food Safety (Live Bivalve Molluscs and Other Shellfish) Regulations, 1992] that shellfish beds must be classified according to the faecal coliform (or Escherichia coli) levels of the bivalve flesh.
 Treatment of shellfish before marketing is dependent on that classification.
-In harvesting areas with a 'B' classification the shellfish must be purified of any faecal bacterial content in cleansing (depuration) tanks before sale for consumption.
+In harvesting areas with a 'B' classification the scallops must be purified of any faecal bacterial content in cleansing (depuration) tanks before sale for consumption.
 The local Environmental Health Department (EHD) or Port Health Authority (PHA) may be able to provide you with information on shellfish hygiene and water classifications if the site is already a shellfish harvesting area.
 New sites must be graded.
 You should collect samples of mussels from your selected area or place shellfish (contained in a tray) in the area for testing.
 If the EHD/PHA can be involved and the sampling is done every 2 weeks for 3 to 4 months according to strict protocols it may be possible to get a provisional classification almost immediately thereafter.
 If the sampling is done independently, the results will not count towards a provisional classification.
 Full classification may be achieved after a year of continuing sampling at monthly intervals.
 It may be possible to shorten the sampling period if additional information is available for the same species on nearby beds, from other species in the same area, of from historical monitoring.

 3. Algal toxins The risks to consumers from shellfish poisoning due to the presence of algal toxins in the tissues are minimised by a statutory requirement for sampling.
 The monitoring programme for algal biotoxins is a requirement of the Shellfish Hygiene Directive 91/492/EEC, which is implemented in the UK by the Food Safety (Fishery Products and Live Shellfish Hygiene) Regulations 1998 as amended.
 The monitoring programmes are undertaken on behalf of the Food Standards Agency (FSA), FSA (Scotland) and FSA (Northern Ireland).
 You may be required to provide samples.
 If the amount of toxin exceeds a certain threshold, the collection of shellfish for consumption is prohibited until the amount falls to a safe level, giving a temporary closure of the fishery.
 Sampling frequency is increased if toxins are detected.
 Samples of seawater from selected sites are also examined routinely for the presence of the phytoplankton species that produce these toxins, as an early warning system.
-Further information on the algal toxin monitoring programme, together with a list of the areas currently affected can be found on the following link: http://www.foodstandards.gov.uk/roodindustry/Shellfish/algaltoxin/ If the water samples exceed the specified action levels, then samples of shellfish within the same harvesting area are collected for biotoxin screening.
+Further information on the algal toxin monitoring programme, together with a list of the areas currently affected can be found on the following link: If the water samples exceed the specified action levels, then samples of shellfish within the same harvesting area are collected for biotoxin screening.
 If the maximum permitted levels for ASP or PSP toxins exceed the maximum permitted levels, or if DSP is detected then the harvesting area will be closed, preferably by means of a voluntary closure agreement.
 If for any reason a voluntary agreement is not possible or the detection of toxicity is over a large area then the production area is closed by statutory means.
 Press the button to see the toxins table

 Algal toxins - Action limits and maximum permitted levels

-As of Sep 2002 - users of the Hyperbook are urged to contact the relevant authority in order to update this information

-WATER SHEL LFISH FLESH
+WATER SHELLFISH FLESH

 ALGAL GROUP Action ΤΟΧΙΝ Maximum

-1202.00 Limit 1000 Permitted
+Limit Permitted

 (cells/l) Levels

 Alexandrium Presence PSP 80 μg per 100 g

 Spp. -

 Dinopysis / 100 DSP Presence

-Procentrum Spp.
-1.00
+Procentrum Spp. - -

 Pseudonitzschia 150 000 ASP 20 μg per g

 Spp.

-Correct at Sep 2002 - see DEFRA or CEFAS websites for any updates
+Correct at Sep 2002 - see DEFRA, CEFAS or FSA websites for any updates